Antenuptial contract in South Africa (aka ANC or prenuptial agreement) is explained. Why you should get an antenuptial agreement by experts?

 021 439 5208

-The ease, simplicity and fairness of that ending is determined by the marital property regime you choose before getting married.
+The ease, simplicity and fairness of that ending is determined by the matrimonial property regime you choose before getting married.

 What is an antenuptial contract / prenuptial agreement?

 The decision to marry in community of property or with a prenuptial agreement determines who gets what in case of death or divorce.
 Making the wrong decision can lead to great emotional hardship, delays and frustration.
-This is an important one that needs to be carefully considered by all pre-weds.
+This is an important one that needs to be carefully considered by all couples planning marriage.

-We understand that the last thing you want to consider during the pressure of wedding preparations is what happens if you get divorced, but, with more than four in 10 marriages in South Africa ending in divorce before the 10th anniversary, it is a serious matter you must not overlook.
+We understand the last thing you want to think about during the pressure of wedding preparations is what happens if you get divorced but, with more than four in 10 marriages in South Africa ending in divorce before the 10th anniversary, it is a serious matter you must not overlook.